HudsonLima/Product-API/README.md

 ## Description
 A ASP.NET Core 2.1 Web API project with DDD.
 The Product API supports the management of products and it`s brands.
-The API Documentation was described using [Swagger](https://swagger.io/)
+The documentation was described using [Swagger](https://swagger.io/)